aliakyurek/challenges/wargames/pwnable.kr/toddlers_bottle/collision/README.md

-As an argument, we need to pass 20 bytes for 5 integers to the col binary.
+As an argument, we need to pass 20 bytes for 5 integers to the col binary that'll result the expected hash-sum.

 Along with the script, challange can be solved with the following one-liner as well:
 ```